armelab/armelab.github.io/_posts/2024-05-18-ad-homelab-setup.md

 4. Connect all VMs to the AD-Lab NAT Network.

-## Install Active Directory Domain Service (AD DS) on the Windows Server VM
+## Installing Active Directory Domain Service (AD DS) on the Windows Server VM

 1. In Windows Server VM, open Server Manager.